hagai-helman/jsop/docs/data_format.md

 Lists are actually identical to maps, except for two differences:

 * As mentioned before, ```DBM[addr] == []```, to indicate that this is a list;
-* The keys are random strings.
+* The keys are the indices (represented as strings).

 ### The Root Object